BrainBlasted/GMTK-Jam/README.md

 - Monsters
 - The "health" bar is a vigor bar, meaning all actions, like attacking and dashing are tied to it.
 The more vigor you have, the higher damage your attacks do.
 To regain vigor, you kill enemies.
 - Three levels, one arcade-like, two bosses
+	- Levels can be expanded on after jam

 # Building:
 - Install Godot Engine 3.0 by either building it yourself or from a pre-compiled package